Artifice

 The Screaming Sculpture was designed to make distorted weeping at certain intervals of time, distracting players from other important audio cues.

-The Artists Statue slowly moves towards players when they aren’t looking their way.
-Sound cues and visual attention are crucial for players to be able to defend themselves as the statue moves its way toward them.
+Sound cues and visual attention are crucial for players to pay attention to as the statue moves its way toward them.

 Scare Screens

-Jump scares were also designed and implemented upon death by certain creatures.
-This ultimately culminates, when the Artists Statue and the Portrait Lady get too close to players, their heart rate rises too much and they are welcomed with a scare (screens designed by Apple Li).
+When the Mannequin and the Portrait Lady get too close to players, their heart rate rises too much and they are welcomed with a death screen scare.